Overview

 • Supporting our efforts to track and minimize the environmental impacts of our supply chain by providing metrics on climate resilience, energy conservation, green building, healthy/local/sustainable foods, safer chemicals, waste reduction, recycling and water stewardship.

-Other efforts include interviewing suppliers as part of our materiality process, incorporating sustainability criteria into requests for proposals and supplier agreements, evaluating products and suppliers for ESG impacts and engaging directly with suppliers and Group Purchasing Organizations (GPOs) on sustainability initiatives and data requests.
+Other efforts include interviewing suppliers as part of our materiality process, incorporating sustainability criteria into requests for proposals and supplier agreements, evaluating products and suppliers for ESG impacts and engaging directly with suppliers, other health systems and Group Purchasing Organizations (GPOs) on sustainability initiatives and data requests.

 Green Purchasing